 - Underwater archeology.

 Why?
-Mainly because these occupations will increase the amount to time someone spends underwater (thus increasing an insurance companies risk).
-As well as increasing the difficulty involved in maintaining safe diving protocols.
+This is mainly because these occupations will increase the time one spends underwater (thus increasing an insurance company’s risk) faculty involved in maintaining safe diving protocols.
+In such cases, a life insurance application will become much more complicated than a typical recreational diver application.

-You may find some insurance companies deciding that they don’t wish to insure an individual or decide that they may want to charge an extra premium to an individual’s application to help compensate for the perceived increased risk involved.
+It’s also when you may find some insurance companies deciding that they don’t wish to insure an individual or determine that they may want to charge an extra premium to an individual’s application to help compensate for the perceived increased risk involved.

 Sometimes…

-Are there any other additional factors that may be related to scuba diving that could come into play?
+Are there any other additional factors related to scuba diving that could come into play?

-In fact, other factors like one’s age and health history are much more likely to ultimately decide what “kind” of life insurance policy they will be able to qualify for as well as what “rate” they may be expected to pay.
+The vast majority of scuba divers will find that their “hobby” doesn’t significantly affect the outcome of their life insurance application.
+Other factors, like age and health history, are much more likely to decide what “kind” of life insurance policy they will qualify for and what they may be expected to pay.

 That said…

-What can I do to help insure that I find the “best” life insurance policy for me?
+What can I do to help ensure that I find the “best” life insurance policy for me?

-In our experiences here at IBUSA, what we have found that seems to work best in helping folks find the best life insurance policy that they can qualify for is to first make sure that we have plenty of options to choose form.
+In our experiences here at IBUSA, what seems to work best in helping folks find the best life insurance policy they can qualify for is first to make sure that we have plenty of options.
+This way, we’re not trying to apply a…

 Factors like: